DouglasRoyds/vimrc/doc/tips.md

 Type        | ...
 ----------- | --------------------------------------------------------------------
-~           | Switch the capitalisation of the current character or selection gUw         | Capitalise a word guw         | Change a word to lower case
+~           | Switch the capitalisation of the current character or selection gUw         | Capitalise rest of the word guw         | Change rest of the word to lower case

 ### Reformatting paragraphs